This section contains information about criminal law, including:

 Getting legal help

-If you are living with HIV and have questions about criminal law, or if you have been charged with an HIV-related crime, please contact us.
+If you are living with HIV and have questions about criminal law or other legal issues, or if you have been charged with an HIV-related crime, please contact us.
 While we do not practice criminal law, we can provide information and referrals to defence counsel who have expertise in this area.
 We also work with criminal lawyers who handle HIV-related matters.

 You can also contact Legal Aid Ontario (LAO) for criminal law information and assistance.
 LAO provides many programs and services to help low-income people with legal issues.
 You must be financially eligible to qualify for most legal aid services.
 You can find information about criminal law and legal aid in Ontario on the Legal Aid Ontario website: www.legalaid.on.ca/en/getting/type_criminal.asp.